jamesstonehill/test-simple/README.md

 A __very__ simple javascript testing framework.

 ### What to use this framework for
-You can use this framework to run automated JavaScript tests.
+You can use this framework to run automated JavaScript unit tests.

 ### How to use this framework
 1. Create testing files (organised by test subject) and link to them in the TestRunner.html file.
 We advise that you locate these files in the 'tests' directory.
 There is a sample file to help you do this.